 Actively Work On Your Credit

 The most effective way to change your credit rating and improve it is also the simplest.
-Make all payments on time for at least one year leading up to your home loan application.
-This is the first step toward getting yourself ready to actually be approved for a mortgage loan.
+Make all payments on time for at least one year before your home loan application.
+This is the first step toward getting yourself ready to be approved for a mortgage loan.

 Review Your Credit Report

 If you don’t know what your credit report says, you are not ready for a home loan.
 It really is as simple as that.

 Learn How To Understand Your Credit Report

 A credit report is essentially a record of how you deal with your financial obligations.
 One of the leading credit reporting agencies, TransUnion, says on its official site that knowing your report and how to interpret it are important first steps toward repairing your credit.